St. Paul, Minnesota - 1926

 What did he mean by that?

 I’d known Will since last May, a month after I’d left my husband and gone into hiding.
-Not knowing the truth about who I was, Will had hired me to work as his housekeeper.
+Not knowing the truth about who I was, Will had hired me to work as his housekeeper and cook.
 When he eventually discovered my real identity—Gus LeDoux’s missing wife—he’d risked his own life to protect me from Gus and then from the authorities.
 Needless to say, I trusted him completely.
 This was not the first time he’d held my life in his hands, but I hoped it would be the last.
 I wanted nothing more to do with bootleggers!

 “Will, let’s go!”
 Daniel Blythe, Will’s assistant, ran toward us and helped me to my feet.
 I knew Daniel as Will’s handyman and home security guard, a jovial man who’d always worn denim coveralls and a newsboy hat.
-I wouldn’t have recognized him in a suit except for his thick, wiry mustache that matched his coppery hair.
+I wouldn’t have recognized him tonight in a suit except for the thick, wiry mustache that matched his coppery hair.
 He shoved my beaded purse at me.
 “The brothers are getting your coat.
 We’re supposed to meet them at the front door.
 C’mon!”